-The batch update block allows you to specify multiple actions to update all the records in a view.
+The batch update extension allows you to specify multiple actions to update all the records in a view.

-Watch this video to learn more about how to set up and use a batch update block, or read on for further information.
+Watch this video to learn more about how to set up and use a batch update extension, or read on for further information.

-When you first install a batch update block, it'll automatically open the new block's settings page.
+When you first install a batch update extension, it'll automatically open the new extension's settings page.
 From the settings, you can select the desired table and view you wish to update.

 To add an update action, click the Add action button.